dncnmcdougall/ModelReducer/doc/api.md

 * Should call the correct parent action
 * Should call the correct child action
 * Should call the correct collection action
-# *Model*: The model returned from the creator.
-Used to process state.
 ## *reduce*: Perform the named action on the given state and return the new state.
 * Should pass the correct the correct parent action and return the same state
 * Should pass the correct the correct parent action and return the new state